-Another day of chaos looms for Hong Kong amid relentless city-wide protests
+Citywide protests disrupt Hong Kong as students barricade campuses

 “If the government wants the violence to stop they need to listen to our demands,” she said.

-The city’s Education Bureau announced that all schools would be shut on Thursday due to safety concerns, a decision that typically only happens during severe typhoons or natural disasters.
+The city’s Education Bureau announced all schools would be shut on Thursday due to safety concerns, a decision that typically only happens during severe typhoons or natural disasters.

-Several universities also announced there would be no classes on campuses for the rest of the year from Thursday, meaning they would rely on online learning and other assessment methods for the remaining weeks of term.

-A number of major shopping malls also announced they would close on Thursday due to safety concerns as protesters planned further demonstrations throughout the day.
+Several universities also announced there would be no classes on campuses for the rest of the year, while several major shopping malls said they would close on Thursday due to safety concerns.

 Lam said this week protesters paralysing the city were “selfish” and were now the people’s enemy.

-Reporting by Donny Kwok, Twinnie Siu and Anne Marie Roantree; Writing by Farah Master; Editing by Paul Tait
+Reporting by Donny Kwok, Twinnie Siu, Anne Marie Roantree and Felix Tam; Writing by Farah Master; Editing by Paul Tait and Lincoln Feast.